Citrus-App/iron/README.md

 - Now run `yarn link "@citrus-app/iron"`
 - You should now see HMR working and components updating in the app as you develop

+### Releasing
+- `npm login --scope=@citrus-app --registry=https://npm.pkg.github.com`
+- Then login with your github username, and for the password use the personal access token stored in 1pass

 ### Roadmap
 [... wip ]